Firm Tied to Team Biden Looks to Cash In on COVID Response

 All three Democratic foreign policy heavyweights own equity stakes in Pine Island, but “would divest themselves of any investment in Pine Island if confirmed for a position in the administration,” according to a company spokesperson.
 A source familiar with the situation confirmed to The Daily Beast that Blinken plans to divest from any Pine Island holdings should the Senate approve his nomination.

-On Nov.
-16, shortly after the presidential election, Pine Island, a private equity firm, unveiled an initial public offering for a new investment vehicle known as a special purpose acquisition company, or SPAC.
+On Sept.
+23, in the closing weeks of presidential election, Pine Island, a private equity firm, unveiled an initial public offering for a new investment vehicle known as a special purpose acquisition company, or SPAC.
 SPACs are essentially “shell compan[ies],” as CNBC characterized them, created to buy other firms.
 Buying shares in these blank slates is essentially an exercise in betting on the acumen of the SPAC’s directors and advisers.

 That makes Pine Island’s reliance on its team of prominent Washington insiders particularly significant, especially at a time when the government has appropriated and is set to spend hundreds of billions of dollars in response to the lingering pandemic.